 Help Those In Need:

 Both within your community and abroad, there are a bountiful number of nonprofit and non-governmental organizations who are conducting work with the greater good in mind.
 Depending upon your current life circumstances, you may want to get involved with one of these organization by either volunteering your time or donating money to their purpose.
 There are a wide range of do-good organizations that you may find appealing based upon your own personal interests.
 It is important to remember that even if you are busy or don’t have a substantial amount of money to donate, any act of kindness helps.
 Mother Teresa summed this truth up when she told us:

 If you can’t feed 100 people, then feed just one.”

 Connect with Those that are Different than You:

 Over the past decade it seems as though cultural, religious, and racial divides have unfortunately becoming larger and people from different backgrounds have grown further apart.
 To reverse the troubling trends of social prejudices and inequalities, each of us should make a concerted effort to connect with those who are different than us.
 By doing so, each of us will come to realize that the internal human qualities we all share are much more important than the external ones that keep us apart.

 Join a ‘For the Greater Good Movement’:

 There are a number of both for-profit and nonprofit organizations that are focused on creating a global for the greater good movement.
-By joining one of these organizations or community groups, you will be able to find connection and share happiness with people who are similarly focused on helping those in need.
+By joining one of these organizations or community groups, you will be able to find connections and share happiness with people who are similarly focused on helping those in need.
 One such organization that you may be interested in joining is called A Force For Good, which the Dalai Lama and celebrated American psychologist Daniel Goleman are both closely associated with.
 Additionally, if you live in a big city, you may be able to find local organizations that operate with a similar focus.